What is Inventory Turnover and How Do You Calculate It?

 Example 1: Corel Fashion, an apparel retailer that deals in women’s wear has an average annual cost of goods sold worth $360,000.
 And on average, each inventory intake per cycle amounts to $10,000

-Their inventory turnover is as follows:
+Their inventory ratio is as follows:

 Inventory turnover = $360000/$10000